pmeisam/instagram/README.md

 ## Description
 Memesagram is a social media platform where users can login with their Google account and upload photos, especially memes.
-Users can also comment, like, and updated their profiles with photos and custom usernames.
+Users can also comment, like, and update their profiles with photos and custom usernames.
 In addition, users can edit or delete their comments.

 ## Origins